The Utah Black Hawk War: Settler Colonialism

 The Author

 Phillip Gottfredson has been recognized for his outstanding efforts in understanding and valuing Indigenous cultures, spending considerable time in different communities across North and South America to gain knowledge of their history and traditions.
-Phillip has given intimate knowledge of the dynamics and consequences of settler colonialism.
+Phillip gives intimate knowledge of the dynamics and consequences of settler colonialism.
 His compassionate approach, respect, and appreciation for Indigenous cultures have earned him a warm welcome from tribal leaders, who invited Phillip to participate in numerous sacred ceremonies.
 For his contributions, he received the prestigious Indigenous Day Award.

 "In my studies of the Black Hawk War, I wanted to believe that the people committing the atrocities on Utah's Native peoples were wretched people.
 Loathsome people.
 People who lived out on the fringes of society.
 People who had gone astray of any moral concience or human decency.
 But they were people who after committing sensless murders would go home, tend to their farms, sing hymns in church the next day.
-They were the bishops, councilors, businessmen, and exemplary folks in their communities." -Phillip B Gottfredson
+They were the bishops, councilors, businessmen, and exemplary folks in their communities."

 Reviews: